-Amelia, who's 31, asks Suze if she can afford to spend $6,400 to go on an Alaskan cruise.
+Elizabeth asks Suze if she can afford to spend $8,000 on a "Last Hurrah" European vacation.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.